-Padma Rigdzin Ling Buddhist Temple is based on the teachings of the Buddha Sakyamuni, the Buddha of our time.
-He was born in this world to turn the wheel of Dharma so that all sentient beings in Samsara may wake up from their ignorance and suffering through innumerable cyclic existences.
+Padma Rigdzin Ling Buddhist Temple is based on the teachings of Buddha Sakyamuni, the Buddha of our time.
+He was born in this world to turn the wheel of Dharma so that all sentient beings in samsara wake up from their ignorance and suffering, which has lasted for innumerable cyclic existences.
 We follow his teachings and believe that his consciousness returned as Padmasambhava, the great master who spread the teaching of Vajrayana in Tibet and hid innumerable spiritual treasures for future generations.

 Our lineage goes back more than a thousand years, when Padmasambhava gave the transmission of the Kagye Puja to his disciples.
 They transmitted it to their students and continued on to our master, Lama Jigme Namgyal Rinpoche.
-We follow the Nyingma Buddhist tradition carried by our Lama, who from a young age studied at the Lhundrup Dorje Ling Monastery in Qing Hai, Tibet.
-He has since been practicing and performing all the ceremonies for the enlightenment of all sentient beings and their awakening from ignorance, suffering and cyclic existences.
+We follow the Nyingma Buddhist tradition carried by our Lama, who from a young age studied with his root teacher Rigdzin Jigme.
+He has since been practicing and performing all the ceremonies for the enlightenment of all sentient beings and their awakening from suffering, ignorance and cyclic existences.

 - We believe in the Four Noble Truths as taught by the Sakyamuni Buddha: There is suffering.
 There is a cause to suffering.
 There is an end to suffering.
 There is a path out of suffering.